Find Yourself in Virginia Beach VA

 If you plan to drive to Virginia Beach from the North, take the scenic route between the Atlantic Ocean and Chesapeake Bay.

 Traveling along bridges and causeways, every so often you’ll get sucked underground into mile-long tunnels.
-Experiencing the Chesapeake Bay Bridge and Tunnel is a true example of that adage, “the journey IS the destination.”
+Experiencing the Chesapeake Bay Bridge and Tunnel is a true example of the adage, “the journey IS the destination.”
 Be sure to stop at the midpoint island for a snack and photo-op.

 VISIT: Global Headquarters of Edgar Cayce ARE (Association for Research and Enlightenment)